China steps up customs checks, but North Korea trade robust

-DANDONG, China (Reuters) - China has stepped up checks on shipments to and from North Korea almost two months after agreeing to new U.N. sanctions that demand greater scrutiny of trade, but the flow of goods in and out of the reclusive state appears largely unaffected.
+DANDONG, China, May 1 (Reuters) - China has stepped up checks on shipments to and from North Korea almost two months after agreeing to new U.N. sanctions that demand greater scrutiny of trade, but the flow of goods in and out of the reclusive state appears largely unaffected.

 Reuters spoke to more than a dozen Chinese trading firms that do business with North Korea, mostly based in China’s border city of Dandong through which as much as 80 percent of the bilateral trade is conducted, and also in the port city of Dalian.
 The companies are involved in goods ranging from non-ferrous metals and car parts to clothing and food.